domain-independent-dp/domain-independent-dp.github.io/index.md

 Domain-Independent Dynamic Programming (DIDP) is a novel model-based paradigm for combinatorial optimization based on dynamic programming (DP).
 In DIDP, once you formulate your problem as a DP model, you can use generic solvers to solve the model, just as in mixed-integer programming (MIP) and constraint programming (CP).
-DIDP shows superior performance to MIP and CP in a number of combinatorial optimization problems including vehicle routing problems (VRPs), packing problems, and scheduling problems (see our [papers](#papers) for detailed evaluations).
+DIDP shows superior performance to MIP and CP in a number of combinatorial optimization problems, including vehicle routing problems (VRPs), packing problems, and scheduling problems (see our [papers](#papers) for detailed evaluations).

 ## Software